GalBrandwine/GDL90_c_parser/README.md

 ## Run tests

+* This task was implementer on linux machine
-I used Ctest with _unity_ testing infrastructure, for portability - I fetch _unity_ it at Cmake time (it happens once, but requires internet connection)
+* I used Ctest with _unity_ testing infrastructure, for portability (I fetch _unity_ it at Cmake time, it happens once, but requires internet connection)

 ```shell
 # Run all tests